xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 Rscript util/create_dummypheno.R data/TOY_TARGET_DATA.bim
 ```

-A file will be created in *data/dummy\_pheno.txt .*
+A file will be created as *data/dummy\_pheno.txt .*

 -----

 ### Run PRSice

-Run file to generate all PRS using the command below.
+Run the job file to generate all PRS using the command below.

 ``` bash
 bash job.PRS_prsice2.sh <base name for plink-format files>